Mush: Lack of snow pushes Iditarod race north

 "Nobody has a plan," Nordman said.
 "You're not going to be stopping and putting your snow hook into the same tree you had the last 20 years.
 It's a whole new ballgame."

-Brent Sass of Eureka, Alaska, is running his third Iditarod.
-He is coming off a win in last month's 1,000-mile Yukon Quest International Sled Dog Race.
+Brent Sass of Eureka, Alaska, is running his third Iditarod, and is coming off a win in last month's 1,000-mile Yukon Quest International Sled Dog Race.

 "It doesn't hurt a guy like me who has only run the race a couple of times," he said of the route change.
 "For the guys that have run the race 20 times, it's not just the normal routine so it might throw them off a little bit."